-- (i) Variational quality control is carried out within the inner-loop iterations (LQVARQC = .FALSE.). - (ii) The scatterometer de-aliasing is performed within the inner-loop iterations (LQSCAT = .FALSE.). - $(iii) \ Use of \ \underline{M1QN3} \ instead \ of \ conjugate \ gradient \ minimisation, \ due \ to \ the \ cost-function \ being \ quadratic.$ - (iv) The J_c term relies on NMI (normal mode initialisation) rather than DFI (Digital filter initialisation) (LJCDFI = .FALSE., LJCNMI = .TRUE.). - (v) No iteration at outer-loop level. - (vi) LTRAJHR = .FALSE., which means that the observation operators are linearized around the low-resolution trajectory, which is generated through an integration by the full non-linear model (at the resolution of the minimisation) at the beginning of the minimisation job-step.
+- (i) Variational quality control is carried out within the inner-loop iterations (LQVARQC = .FALSE.). - (ii) The scatterometer de-aliasing is performed within the inner-loop iterations (LQSCAT = .FALSE.). - (iii) Use of M1QN3 instead of conjugate gradient minimisation, due to the cost-function being quadratic. - (iv) The J_c term based on a digital filter is not used (LJCDFI = .FALSE.). - (v) No iteration at outer-loop level. - (vi) LTRAJHR = .FALSE., which means that the observation operators are linearized around the low-resolution trajectory, which is generated through an integration by the full non-linear model (at the resolution of the minimisation) at the beginning of the minimisation job-step.
 CVA1 calls CNT2 to do this.